v3nv4ns3s/Diamorphine/README.md

 1 - Test the sys_read hook compatibility across different kernels

-2 - Implement boot persistence
+2 - Implement boot persistence (otherwise the dnscat feature doesn't make any sense hueahue)

-3 - Implement persistence via DNS lookups, something like making a query to a domain defined in the diamorphine.h every hour, decoding the response hostname field and executing it.
-I honestly don't even know if it's possible to do this using LKM, but I'll figure a cool way to do this I hope.

-4 - Implement a way of hiding UDP/TCP connections
+3 - Implement a way of hiding UDP/TCP connections

-5 - Something pretty freaking cool would be hooking the SSHD auth_password function and exfiltrating the credentials via DNS, again, I don't even know if this is possible to do using LKM, but I'll try.
+4 - Something pretty freaking cool would be hooking the SSHD auth_password function and exfiltrating the credentials via DNS, again, I don't even know if this is possible to do using LKM, but I'll try.

-6 - Chkrootkit bypass
+5 - Chkrootkit bypass

 Configure
 --